 - 2. Superintendent: The executive officer of the school district. - 3.
 Member: For all full and part-time teachers: A person certificated and employed by the Board.
-This includes all classroom teachers, special teachers (art, reading, music, physical education, speech and hearing, CBI, special education), department heads, coordinators, guidance counselors, librarians, nurses, psychologists, hourly rated teachers, and all substitute teachers working more than sixty (60) days in the same teaching assignment.
+This includes all classroom teachers, special teachers (art, reading, music, physical education, speech and hearing, CBI, special education), department heads, coordinators, school counselors, librarians, nurses, psychologists, hourly rated teachers, deans and all substitute teachers working more than sixty (60) days in the same teaching assignment.
 Excluded from this definition are administrators, intern psychologists, and casual substitute teachers. - 4.
 Administrative Staff: Includes principals, assistant principals, superintendent, and athletic director if paid as an administrator, or a person who fills a new position created by the Board of Education who has responsibility to hire, fire, evaluate, or to recommend such action as a part of the job description. - 5.
-Member: A teacher who is a member of the bargaining unit covered by this Agreement. - 6.
 Agreement: This written Master Agreement.